gloriousmeng/DDRN/README.md

 ## Try it Out
-Please first clone the code from https://github.com/gloriousmeng/DDRN.git your local machine.
+Please first clone the code from https://github.com/gloriousmeng/DDRN.git to your local machine.

 >cd ..\
 >python run.py